BraisIglesias17/Braisiglesias17/README.md

 ### Hi there 👋 I'm Brais, a passionate software engineer.

 - 👨‍💻 I am currently working as a frontend developer using AngularJS framework.
-- 🔭 Recently I was and still working on a personal on a project (which also served as my Master's degree final project) related with data mining and analysis called Nuerorule.
+- 🔭 Recently I was (and still) working on a personal project (which also served as my Master's degree final project) related with data mining and analysis called Nuerorule.
 You can visit the website project https://neurorule.com
 - 🌱 I am deeply interested in all IT world and specially in devOps and system administrarion.

 <!--